xliuhw/NLU-Evaluation-Data/README.md

 ## Scripts for the Data Preparation and Evaluation
-Java for preparing the data and Python scripts for querying the Services/Platforms are [Here](https://github.com/xliuhw/NLU-Evaluation-Scripts)
+Java for preparing the data, evaluating the performances and Python scripts for querying the Services/Platforms are [Here](https://github.com/xliuhw/NLU-Evaluation-Scripts)

 ## Contact
 Please contact x.liu@hw.ac.uk, if you have any questions